Enigma (ENG) Hits Market Cap of $131,704.67

 Enigma Token Profile

 Enigma launched on September 11th, 2017.
 Enigma’s total supply is 150,000,000 tokens and its circulating supply is 13,891,102 tokens.
+Enigma’s official Twitter account is @enigmampc and its Facebook page is accessible here.
+The official message board for Enigma is forum.enigma.co.
 The Reddit community for Enigma is https://reddit.com/r/enigmaproject and the currency’s Github account can be viewed here.
-The official message board for Enigma is forum.enigma.co.
-Enigma’s official Twitter account is @enigmampc and its Facebook page is accessible here.
 The official website for Enigma is enigma.co.

 Security deposits are required and fees are charged in order to incentivize operation, correctness and fairness in the system.
 ENG is an Ethereum-based ERC 20 token that serves as currency on Enigma’s network.”